 Introducing this website

 Our archive also includes audio recordings from 1988-97, e.g. Lord Sackville’s butler of 40 years, William Hughes, and Head Guide, Barbara Tate, who worked at Knole for 50 years.
-These bring to life anecdotes from the years before the 1946 handing over of Knole to the Trust.
+Their voices bring to life anecdotes from the years before the 1946 handing over of Knole to the Trust.

-Alongside the audio excerpts from our interviews, you can read their transcripts as well.
+Alongside the audio excerpts, you can read their transcripts as well.
 If you are keen to hear the entire interview, you’re invited to search the British Library’s online catalogue, using ‘Knole’ as one of your search keywords.
-You can then read each interview’s timed content summary and reserve the recording for playback at the British Library in London.
+As a result of a 2023 cyber-attack, the BL’s online catalogue may not be fully operational.
+However, when all the BL online services return to normal, you’ll be able to read each interview’s timed content summary and reserve the recording for playback at the British Library in London.

-The Heritage Lottery Fund supported the initial two years of research and interviewing by a team of volunteers.
-Volunteers continue to build this archive of about 250 interviews, as a material legacy of the Inspired by Knole Project, which started in 2013 and was completed in 2019.
-You can hear the voices of key staff, volunteers, consultants, conservators and contractors involved in the biggest such conservation project at the time, on a National Trust property.
+In 2011, the Heritage Lottery Fund supported the initial two years of research and interviewing by a team of volunteers.
+Our small team of volunteers continues to build this archive of more than 250 interviews, as a material legacy of the Inspired by Knole Project, which started in 2013 and was completed in 2019.
+You can hear the voices of key staff, volunteers, consultants, conservators and contractors involved in the biggest such conservation project at the time, within the National Trust.

-If you have a memory of Knole which you’d like to share with us, or find out more about the Knole Oral History archive during the current coronavirus situation in the UK, please contact us at email@example.com
+If you have a memory of Knole you’d like to share with us, or find out more about the Knole Oral History archive, please email us at email@example.com